codiga/visualstudio-extension/README.md

 1. Open `Extension.sln` with Visual Studio
 2. Hit `Ctrl + F5` to bring up the experimental instance

+The experimental instace will have the extension automatically installed and updated.

 ## Test out the extension
 To see how the extension is working create or open a `.cs`-File and type `.` anywhere to bring up the shortcut completion window.